 Their Problem Too.

-Residents of Imperial Beach, San Ysidro, San Diego, and Chula Vista are forced to breathe toxic sewer gas while officials make promises.
+Residents of Imperial Beach, Coronado, San Ysidro, San Diego, and Chula Vista are forced to breathe toxic sewer gas while officials make promises.
 Every time you smell it — report it.
-Each complaint triggers real notifications to the people responsible for fixing this.
+Each complaint is documented and reported to every official responsible for fixing this — on a nightly and weekly schedule.

 File a Complaint Now